Family

 You will receive a confirmation email that your request was submitted.

-Students enrolling in the current school year will receive a second email from donotreply@bethany-ed.org with additional information and next steps within 1-2 business days.
+Students enrolling in the current school year will receive a second email from powerschool@bethany-ed.org with additional information and next steps.

 Students enrolling in the next school year will receive a second email from powerschool@bethany-ed.org with additional information and next steps in the future.